 - Do not fold or staple your resume.

-At The Arnold Group, we access the resume database in many ways.
+At The Arnold Group, we access our resume database in many ways.
 We may search for your resume specifically or search for applicants with specific experience.
-When searching for specific experience, we will search for key words, usually nouns such as: technical writer, BS, Marketing, machine operator, secretary, accountant, and/or computer operator, etc. Please describe your experience using concise, concrete terms rather than vague descriptions.
+When searching for specific experience, we will search for key words, usually nouns such as: technical writer, BS, Marketing, machine operator, secretary, accountant, and/or computer operator, etc. You should describe your experience using concise, concrete terms rather than vague descriptions.

 - Avoid vague descriptions, instead use concrete words to describe your experience:

 Instead of: “Worked on company newsletter,”